JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 		(for example MTUI, DarnUI, but also Project Nevada since it uses those interface files as well).

 ------------------------------------------------------------
-Problem: After I load a savegame, a message box tells me that Project Nevada wasn't properly installed.
+Problem: After I load a save game, a message box tells me that Project Nevada wasn't properly installed.

 Solution: Again, two things that can cause this:
 	1)	Project Nevada wasn't properly installed :) If you did a manual install and forgot to follow step 3 in the guide above, this is